morris-lab/Capybara/README.md

 bulk.raw <- readRDS(bulk.raw.path)
 bulk.rpkm <- readRDS(bulk.rpkm.path)
 ```

+With the bulk reference, we next load the single-cell reference, such as a cell atlas, and the single-cell sample to be used.
+Here, we will use the Mouse Cell Atlas as an example.
+**2.Load the single-cell reference and sample dataset**

 ### Identification of tissue correlate in the reference to the sample single-cell dataset
 ## Step 2: Generation of a High-Resolution Custom Reference, and Continuous Identity Measurement